maxzheng/great-life-guide/double.md

 [Pomodoro](https://jimkwik.com/kwik-brain-019/) can be used to ensure concentration is at max when doing work.
 Your ability to concentrate wanes after 30 minutes, so the idea is to take a break after 25 minutes of concentrated work to reset using a timer.
-Instead of a timer, alternatively, use mindfulness to check your concentration and mental/body energy once awhile and take a break/refuel when it is not 100%.
-Be sure to drink plenty of water and snack on some brain foods!
+Instead of a timer, use mindfulness to check your concentration and mental/body energy once awhile and take a break/refuel when it is not 100%.

+Be sure to drink plenty of water and snack on some brain foods.
+And walking during the break will do wonders to your butt, memory, and creativity.

 ### #5 Optimal Experience

 [Flow](https://jimkwik.com/kwik-brain-020/) can be used to fully immerse yourself in your work with absolute passion and concentration, the work becomes so fun that time simply flies as your productivity sky rockets to new heights!!
-This is the pinnacle of productivity and the final state that you want to achieve to get things done fast with high quality!
+This is the pinnacle of productivity and the final state that you want to achieve to get things done fast with high quality.

-To get into the state, these conditions must be met (**FGCT**):
+To get into the state, these conditions must be met (**PCCC**):

-* **Feedbacks**: There should be immediate positive feedback to your brain from what you are doing, so it would want to continue to get more of it, and eventually leading to flow state.
+* **Positive Feedbacks**: There should be immediate positive feedback to your brain from what you are doing to encourage continuation, which will eventually lead to flow state.
-* **Goal**: There must be a clear goal in mind, otherwise the mind would wander.
+* **Clear Goal**: There must be a clear goal in mind, otherwise the mind would wander.
 The more specific the better.
 * **Challenging**: The work should be challenging, but not too hard.
 Too easy, then there is no need for flow state.
  Too hard, then it won't flow.
 There is a sweet spot somewhere.
 If the challenge is too hard, break it down into something easier.
 If it is too easy, well, find something more challenging to do, LOL!
-* **Time**: It takes about 15 to 45 minutes of concentrated work to get into the flow state, so don't let yourself be distracted during that time.
-The use of Pomodoro timer is fine, but can be skipped after you get into or if it affects your flow state.
+* **Concentration Time**: It takes about 15 to 45 minutes of concentrated work to get into the flow state, so don't let yourself be distracted during that time.
+The use of Pomodoro technique is encouraged and won't affect your flow state as long as the break is short (less than 5 minutes).

 Listening to your favorite music can help too.